ALEXA Mini LF FAQ

 FSND stands for "Full Spectrum Neutral Density".
 These are filters that are significantly better than traditional ND filters, since they affect an attenuation over the entire visible and near-visible spectrum (therefore "Full Spectrum").
 This means there are no color shifts, even at higher densities.
 Because of their unique anti-reflective coating, ARRI FSND filters allow a very high contrast from the scene to pass through to the sensor for best HDR capture.

 The ALEXA Mini LF can record four channels of linear PCM (24 bit, 48 kHz) audio.
-Channels 1 and 2 are always the LINE IN from the AUDIO connector, and channel 3 and 4 are always the two internal microphones (when turned on; they are off by default).
+Channels 1 and 2 are always the analog LINE IN from the AUDIO connector, and channel 3 and 4 are always the two internal microphones (when turned on; they are off by default).
 With audio recording enabled, all four audio channels are embedded in the SDI stream and all four audio channels are output on the headphones-out connector of the MVF-2.

 The entire ALEXA Mini LF is spray and dust-proof.
 The two microphones in the front are protected by Gore-Tex membranes that let sound in but protect from water ingression.